 Objective: To begin to explore and ask questions about rocks and minerals.

 In small groups, have the children sit in a circle.
 Give each child a paper sandwich bag containing a small rock.
 Have the children feel their rock without looking at it, noticing its smoothness, texture, any irregularities in the shape, if the edges seem rounded or sharp etc. Then, on the count of three, have the children put their bag in front of the person on their right.
-Now have them feel the pebble in their new bag, pass again, and repeat until everyone has had a chance to feel three or four different rocks.
+Now have them feel the pebble in their new bag, pass again, and repeat until everyone has had a chance to feel three or four different rocks, or continue until everyone has their starting rock back again.
 Finally, let the children take the rock they have out of the bag to look at it.
 Have them set all the rocks out in front of them so everyone can admire the whole collection.
 Ask children for ideas about why rocks can be so different from each other.

 Materials: brown paper lunch bags, small rocks (from one to four inches in diameter) with different textures and shapes, one per student.